-- Recipients may bill the Energy Commission for non-match portions of eligible incurred costs that appear in the approved budget (such as a paid invoice to a supplier, vendor, outside contractor) during the project.
-No monies shall be advanced to the recipient for any goods or services related to the project.
+- Recipients may bill the Energy Commission for non-match portions of eligible incurred costs appearing in the approved budget (such as a paid invoice to a supplier, vendor, outside contractor) during the project.
+Monies shall not be advanced to the recipient for any goods or services related to the project, except in the event the project proposal is on property owned by public academic institutions belonging to the University of California (UC) system, California State University (CSU) system or CSU-auxiliary, and a cash advance is mandatory for project completion.
 Additional information on invoicing requirements can be found in the solicitation and the terms and conditions. - Retention of Grant Funds.
 The Energy Commission shall retain 10 percent of the final project dollar amount awarded for release at the satisfactory conclusion of the project.